Wednesday, September 17, 2025

 The story...

-We invited a new couple from our church to our home for dinner.
-After dinner, we were sitting out on the deck discussing essentials of the Christian faith and contrasting that knowledge with the actual reality of a faith worked out - a real and working relationship with God and other people too.
-Uncomfortably, we opened up the subject of "faking it to make it."
-Clearly they were not attending this "new" church to be with people who were faking their Christian faith; yet, we acknowledged that trying on the Christian faith might be part of a process by which selves do work out a sort of death in preparation for beginning life as a new sort of creature in Christ.
-They did move on to another church not long after our dinner discussion - that's okay.
+We invited a new couple from church to our home for dinner.
+After dinner, we were sitting out on the deck discussing some essentials of the Christian faith and contrasting that knowledge with the actual reality of a faith worked out - a real and working relationship with God and other people too.
+Uncomfortably, I regretfully opened up the subject of "fake it to make it."
+Clearly they were not attending this "new" church where some people were faking their Christian faith; yet, we acknowledged that trying on the Christian faith might be part of a process by which selves do work out a sort of death in preparation for beginning life as a new sort of creature in Christ.
+They did move on to another church not long after our dinner discussion - my self focus likely drove me to think that "I" may have been "the" reason why.

 Faking a belief that you hope is true, so that it might become real, seems wrong.
 Wanting to believe what another person believes and therefore believing that they believe as a first step also seems wrong.
-Yet, both of these paths might lead to that illusive outcome that's promised to be the very best.
+Yet, both of these paths might lead to a most wonderful outcome.

 Will the only church in town instruct children to act in a manner that's in accordance with the will of God before they're saved - yes.
 Will non-believers be accepted just as they are and be allowed to act out the role outwardly before they are changed internally - yes.
 Ideally it'd be different but it often ain't.